Martingales for physicists: A treatise on stochastic thermodynamics and beyond: Conditional Strong Second Laws (CSSL)

-On the other hand, if $\mathcal{P}$ (or $X_t$) is not stationary, then the total entropic functional $\Sigma_{t}^{\rm tot}$, and the total stochastic entropy production $S_{t}^{\rm tot}$ do not satisfy such conditional strong second laws, and the same reasoning applies to the excess stochastic entropy production $S^{\rm ex}_{t}$ given by Eq.~\eqref{eq:excessentropy}.
+On the other hand, if $\mathcal{P}$ (or $X_t$) is nonstationary, then the total entropic functional $\Sigma_{t}^{\rm tot}$ and the total stochastic entropy production $S_{t}^{\rm tot}$ do not satisfy conditional strong second laws.
+The same reasoning applies to the excess stochastic entropy production $S^{\rm ex}_{t}$ given by Eq.~\eqref{eq:excessentropy}.